 The first thing our technician will do is perform a detailed multi-point inspection of your entire generator system.
 This isn’t just a visual scan; it’s a hands-on check of all the critical components.
 They will examine the electrical connections, wiring, hoses, and battery terminals for any signs of wear, corrosion, or damage.
 They’ll also inspect the enclosure to make sure it’s secure and free of debris that could obstruct airflow.
 This proactive check helps stop potential problems in their tracks, ensuring your generator lasts longer and operates reliably.
 It’s all about preventative care to keep your investment in top condition.

-Fresh Fluids and New Filters
+Fresh Fluids and Brand-New Filters

 Just like your car, your generator’s engine needs clean oil and filters to run smoothly and efficiently.
 During the maintenance visit, the technician will perform a complete oil change, replacing the old oil with fresh, high-quality synthetic oil specifically formulated for Generac engines.
 They will also replace the oil filter and air filter.
 Using genuine Generac parts is key to protecting your engine and ensuring it performs at its best.
 This routine service prevents sludge buildup and keeps internal components properly lubricated, which is essential for the long-term health and durability of your generator.